Grant vs Worcester Bosch

 Worcester Greenstar Heatslave II 18/25 Combination Boiler Oil – £2,320.96

 Grant Vortex Pro 26 Floor Standing Combination Boiler Oil – £2,293.40

 Although the difference is negligible, the Grant boiler is still the clear winner here.
 Let me explain why.
-Not only is it more energy efficient, it’s also got a stainless steel heat exchanger compared with aluminium in Worcester Bosch.
-Stainless steel is more durable and highly corrosion resistant, which is why manufacturers using them (Viessmann and Grant) can offer longer warranties.
+Not only is it more energy-efficient, but it’s also got a stainless steel heat exchanger compared with aluminium in Worcester Bosch.
+Stainless steel is more durable and highly corrosion-resistant, which is why manufacturers using them (Viessmann and Grant) can offer longer warranties.
 Keeping that in mind, the Grant oil boiler is amazing value for your money.

 Our job is to give you unbiased information.
 The Grant oil boiler has come out on top in many independent reviews.
 The fact that Boilerhut are Grant Approved Installers doesn’t factor into our recommendation.
 We wouldn’t recommend a sub-standard product.
-Furthermore, because of the long term reliability and durability of Grant Oil Boilers, you get extended 7 year parts and labour warranty, and the same on their stainless steel heat exchanger.
-If you were to buy the boiler yourself and get it installed by a local plumber, you will only get a 2 year warranty.
+Furthermore, because of the long term reliability and durability of Grant Oil Boilers, you get an extended 7-year parts and labour warranty, and the same on their stainless steel heat exchanger.
+If you were to buy the boiler yourself and get it installed by a local plumber, you will only get a 2-year warranty.